Scan time: 2-3 minutes / Read time: 3-5 minutes

 🔭 Step 2 — Name who you think is watching.

-Tara's spotlight list: her foodie friend, two former coworkers, a writer she admires.
+Tara's list: her foodie friend, two former coworkers, a writer she admires.

 🚪 Step 3 — Reframe the spotlight, then halve the move.

-Tara shrinks hers from a full essay to one paragraph.
+Tara cuts hers from a full essay to one paragraph.

-She posts the paragraph about the first time her dough actually came together.
+She posts the bit about the first time her dough actually came together.

 Two former coworkers hit reply.

-The prompt below will turn one stuck-spot into your one small public move this week.
+The prompt below turns one stuck-spot into your one small public move this week.

 You just tell it the move you've been avoiding.